11 MIN READ

-Maladaptive perfectionism can cause depression, anxiety, stress, and low self-esteem.
+Maladaptive perfectionism can cause or contribute to a wide range of health problems.
 You should take the advice of suitably qualified health professionals if you have any related concerns over your health, or if you are experiencing significant or persistent unhappiness.

 Start by having an honest conversation with them, to find out if they're aware of their maladaptive perfectionist tendencies.
 Next, communicate how these behaviors are not only limiting their performance, but that of other people as well.
 Be specific about what you've noticed.

-When you notice that your perfectionist team members are too focused on an unimportant detail or process, commend their focus and determination, but stress that it's time to move on.
+When you notice that a perfectionist team member is too focused on an unimportant detail or process, commend their focus and determination, but stress that it's time to move on.
 If they're stuck on doing something in a specific way, encourage them to come up with an alternative solution.
 Remind them of the most important goals of the task or project.

 Maladaptive perfectionists often find it difficult to delegate tasks, even when they're snowed under with work.

-Start by explaining how successful delegation will help them work more productively, and help the team move forward as a whole.
-Suggest several tasks that they might be able to delegate, as well as the team member that you think is best suited for each task.
+Start by explaining how successful delegation will help them to work more productively, and help the team to move forward.
+Suggest tasks that they might be able to delegate, and the team members who you think are best suited for each task.

-Even when your maladaptive perfectionists succeed in delegating a task, there's a good chance that they'll micromanage.
-Help them avoid micromanagement by communicating how important it is that they give other people the chance to learn and grow from the task.
+Even when a maladaptive perfectionist succeeds in delegating a task, there's a good chance that they'll micromanage.
+Help them avoid micromanagement by communicating how important it is that they give other people the chance to learn and grow.

 Instead, make sure that they're in a role that plays to their strengths.
 This is any role that has a limited scope, and is particularly detail-focused.
-While they might have to change careers within the organization, transitioning to a role that depends on attention to detail will likely mean that they're happier and far more productive than they are now.
+While they might have to change jobs within the organization, moving into a role that depends on attention to detail will likely mean that they're happier and more productive.

 You can help them in their current role by assigning deadlines to every task, and by being firm about what will happen if they miss the deadline.
-You can also team them up with less detail-oriented colleagues (as long as they have patience!)
-This kind of partnership will force them to spend less time on unimportant details, and will encourage them to let go of work that isn't triple-checked.
+You can also team them up with less detail-oriented colleagues – this kind of partnership will force them to spend less time on unimportant details, and will encourage them to let go of work that isn't triple-checked.

-No matter how much positive feedback you start with, your maladaptive perfectionists are likely going to focus only on the negative.
+No matter how much positive feedback you start with, your maladaptive perfectionists will likely focus only on the negative.
 To manage this tendency, ask how you can best give them feedback, and listen to what they have to say.
-They might be able to give you a useful insight into how they would like these sessions to be conducted.

-Help them handle criticism by stressing that feedback isn't about them personally; the best feedback is intended to help them grow and develop professionally.
+Help them to handle criticism by emphasizing that feedback isn't about them personally; the best feedback is intended to support them to grow and develop professionally.
 Encourage them to ask questions if anything you say isn't clear, and paraphrase what you've said before you finish speaking.

 Maladaptive perfectionists often have a fear of failure.
 This means that they may not take on new challenges unless they're sure that they can complete them successfully.

 Encourage your perfectionists to confront this fear.
-Let them know that mistakes – and even outright failures (as long as they're minor) – are an important part of learning and growth.
+Let them know that mistakes – and even failure – can be an important part of learning and growth.
 If they never take a risk and learn from their mistakes, they'll never reach their full potential, either personally or professionally.

 You should also teach them how to think positively.
-Positive thinking and visualization of positive outcomes can help them overcome their fear of failure.
+Positive thinking, and visualization of positive outcomes, can help them to overcome their fear of failure.

-Maladaptive perfectionism occurs when someone pursues unrealistically high standards in his or her work.
-Maladaptive perfectionists are often very self-critical, and are rarely satisfied with a finished task.
-More importantly, they often miss deadlines, they can fail to delegate, and they can upset the people they work with.
+Maladaptive perfectionists pursue unrealistically high standards in their work.
+They are often very self-critical, and are rarely satisfied with a finished task.
+More importantly, they may miss deadlines, fail to delegate, and upset the people they work with.

-If you have perfectionists on your team, harness their potential by helping them develop self-awareness, by making sure that they're in the right role, by providing careful feedback, and by helping them learn from mistakes.
+If you have perfectionists on your team, harness their potential by helping them develop self-awareness.
+Ensure that they're in the right role, provide careful feedback, and help them to learn from their mistakes.